dotnet/Nerdbank.GitVersioning/readme.md

 The optional -prerelease tag allows you to indicate that you are building prerelease software.

+When editing the version.json file in an editor that supports JSON schema files, you may point the editor to the `tools\version.schema.json` file in this package for added assistance and validation.

 ### version.txt file format (obsolete)

 The content of the version.txt file is a semver-compliant version in this format: